What Makes a Twitter Profile Good?

 - They have lists.

 Social media is about connection and engagement.
-If you’re only following 30 people, it tells me you don’t know how to use lists.
-It tells me that you don’t think followers are valuable to you.
+If you’re only following 30 people, because you don’t want your home feed cluttered, then why not use lists?
+Not following people back communicates that followers are not valuable to you.
 Is that how you want to start off meeting people?

 This is where we talk about vanity metrics.
 That is, x amount of followers as social proof.
 Does it matter?

 This is a “it depends” territory.
 If you’re a self-professed social media guru with less than 1,000 followers and you’ve been on Twitter since 2007, maybe I don’t believe it.
 And I get the whole, “a cobbler’s children have no shoes” axiom.
 I mean, I haven’t blogged here in a month.
 I get it.
 The day job tends to take away all of our attention.

 To me, the ratio and engagement say more about whether they’re good at social.
 So, that’s my segue.